ateeqdev/web3_of_the_day/README.md

 I learn blockchain and journal a subset of what I learned in a day here

+#### March 16, 2022 (Day 72): Solidity: Why 0xFF in Create2
+0xFF parameter is a constant to prevent collision with CREATE opcode

 #### March 15, 2022 (Day 71): Solidity: Create2
 Contract address can be precomputed, before the contract is deployed, using create2